minamahdian/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 11. Sources of error
 sampling error, non sampling error for example:  Coverage errors (or imperfect coverage) arise when there are differences between the target population and the surveyed population. or non response error
 12. Limitations, known biases, etc
+The population without telephone services was excluded from the sampling, which introduces bias.
-13. Link to documentation and any additional sources used
+13. Link to documentation and any additional sources used The data has been linked to the personal tax records (T1, T1FF or T4) of respondents, and tax records of all household members.
+Variables of the linkage:
+1-Household information (address, postal code, and telephone number), 2-Respondent's information (social insurance number, surname, name, date of birth/age, sex) 3- information on other members of the household (surname, name, age, sex and relationship to respondent)

 ```